ensdomains/dnsprovejs/README.md

 - Fetches DNS information of given domain name and type
 - Validates DNS reponses and constructs proofs
-- Submits the proofs into DNSSEC Oracle smart contract
+- Submits the proofs into DNSSEC(Domain Name System Security Extensions) Oracle smart contract
 - Works from both browser and from node.js

 ## Installing